Package 'pdp'

 Title: Partial Dependence Plots

-Description: A general framework for constructing partial dependence (i.e., marginal effect) plots from various types machine learning models in R.
+Description: A general framework for constructing partial dependence (i.e., marginal effect) plots from various types of machine learning models in R.

-Authors: Brandon M. Greenwell [aut, cre]
+Authors: Brandon M. Greenwell [aut, cre] (ORCID: <https://orcid.org/0000-0002-8120-0084>)

 Maintainer: Brandon M. Greenwell <[email protected]>